Friedrich Wolf (writer): Career

-In 1918, he became a member of the workers' council in Dresden and joined the Independent Social Democratic Party of Germany.
+In 1918, Wolf became a member of the workers' council in Dresden and joined the Independent Social Democratic Party of Germany.
 After the war, he worked as a doctor in Remscheid and Hechingen, where he focused on care for common people and prescribed treatment using naturopathic medicine.
 In 1923 and 1925, his sons Markus and Konrad were born.
-After 1928 he became a member of the Communist Party and the Association of Proletarian-Revolutionary Authors.
+After 1928, he became a member of the Communist Party of Germany and the Association of Proletarian-Revolutionary Authors.
 In 1929, his play "Cyankali" sparked a debate about abortion.
 He and Else Kienle were briefly arrested and charged in 1931 for performing abortions.

-In early 1932, he founded the Spieltrupp Südwest in Stuttgart, a communist agitprop group of lay actors that created controversial pieces about current topics.
+In early 1932, Wolf founded the Spieltrupp Südwest in Stuttgart, a communist agitprop group of lay actors that created controversial pieces about current topics.
 After the Nazis came to power, Wolf emigrated with his family to Moscow.
-In 1938 he made his way to Spain to work as a doctor in the International Brigades.
-However, he was arrested in France and interned in a concentration camp, Camp Vernet.
+In 1938 he made his way to Spain to work as a doctor in the International Brigades; however, he was arrested in France and interned in a concentration camp, Camp Vernet.
 In 1941, he gained Soviet citizenship and returned to Moscow, where he became a founder of the National Committee for a Free Germany (NKFD).

-In 1945, he returned to Germany and was active in literary and cultural-political issues.
+In 1945, Wolf returned to Germany and was active in literary and cultural-political issues.
 From 1949 to 1951, he was the first ambassador of East Germany to Poland.